Specialties, Supported Entries and Sweepstakes at AKC Dog Shows

 Independent specialties are standalone events.
 They may be held as the only event that day/weekend at a location, or may be held on the same grounds but on a different day from other dog shows.
 MSDA’s “Spring Event” weekend long included an independent specialty on Friday by the Potomac Valley Golden Retriever Club (PVGRC).
 Their specialty show was only for Golden Retrievers and was independent of the MSDA sporting group shows that happen on Saturday and Sunday of the same weekend.

-The Friday specialty shows at MSDA’s Spring Event are organized by the breed clubs, which are responsible for obtaining permission from the AKC, arranging for judges and trophies, publishing their own premium list and show catalog, and contracting with the show superintendent.
+The independent specialty shows at MSDA’s Spring Event are organized by the breed clubs, which are responsible for obtaining permission from the AKC, arranging for judges and trophies, publishing their own premium list and show catalog, and contracting with the show superintendent.

 However, it benefits both the specialty club and MSDA to coordinate their efforts.
 In the case of Spring Event, MSDA contracts with the venue for the site rental and related parking and security services and then essentially subcontracts a portion of the site to the specialty club for the hours of their show.
 Also, the same superintendent is used for all events of the weekend, simplifying setup.
 Food services (for judges and volunteers) may be shared or subcontracted.
 The clubs also may coordinate on selection of judges so that a judge working at the specialty might also judge at MSDA’s group show, if they have additional breeds that can be assigned.